anbkderivatives/WordsSearch-Kryptolekso/README.md

 # WordsSearch-Kryptolekso
-Join letters to create words from an existing word corpus.
+Game for joining table's letters to create words from an existing word corpus, using tables rearrangements options.
 This edition is experimented